Read time 7 minutes

 If you attempt to send such files as attachments to an Outlook email address or any Exchange server/web-client, you may encounter the following warning message in Outlook.:

 If you attempt to send these mentioned attachments from Outlook to a particular web client like Gmail, you might encounter the following error message in Outlook:

 There are various approaches to accessing blocked attachments.
-In this section, we will shed some light on some of the most promising methods.
+In this section, we will illuminate some of the most effective methods.

 Method #1: Use a file share or FTP website to share files.

-You can ask the sender to share the file as a link instead of as an attachment.
+You can request the sender to share the file as a link rather than as an attachment.
 Numerous file-sharing websites like Google Drive, WeTransfer, HighTail, TransferBigFiles, DropSend, Egnyte, Dropbox, MediaFire, and others offer this functionality.
 These platforms enable users to share files, including those as large as 20 GB.
 For even larger files, you may explore their premium subscription options.

 Method #3: Rename the file.

-If you or the sender don’t have access to a third-party compression tool, then you can ask the sender to rename the files to an extension, which is not considered as a threat by Outlook.
-For example, you can ask the sender to rename the .exe file to a .doc file extension.
+If you or the sender lack access to a third-party compression tool, consider asking the sender to rename the files using an extension that Outlook does not perceive as a threat.
+For instance, renaming the .exe file to a .doc file extension can be a workaround.

 Method #4: Ask Server administrator for change the security settings.

 If you use Outlook on an Exchange server, you can request your administrator to adjust the mailbox security settings to allow blocked attachments.

 Method #5: Change of security behavior.